Emergency - Call Amherst College Police

 The President delegates authority for operations during his/her absence from campus to the Chief Financial and Administrative Officer and the Dean of the Faculty.
-The Chief of Campus Operations, Director of Public Safety, and Director of Emergency Management are delegated with the authority to activate the EOP.
+The Chief of Campus Operations, Director of Public Safety, Director of Environmental Health and Safety, and Director of Emergency Preparedness are delegated with the authority to activate the EOP.

 Emergency Operations Center

 The emergency operations center (EOC) serves as the College’s central coordination center for emergency response and recovery activities.
 Members of the EMT serve in the EOC, coordinating resources, manpower, and information to support on-scene operations and to run off-scene operations.

 The EOC is activated when an incident requires coordination of operations and resources across campus functions.
 The need to activate the EOC is determined by the Director of Public Safety or his/her designee.
 EOC operations are detailed in the Amherst College Emergency Operations Center Manual.

 There may be times when outside agencies will be required to respond to an Amherst College emergency.
 The contacting of local fire, EMS or police shall be done through the ACPD Dispatch Center.
 Should the Amherst Fire Department be requested to the campus for an incident involving explosion, fire, or mass casualties, the highest ranking officer with that department shall assume the role of Incident Commander for the Fire Department.
 The Fire Department Incident Command will work in Unified Command with the Amherst College Incident Command.